-at temperatures higher than 50 degrees F. At lower temperatures battery life is shortened.
+A battery, when new, will power the receiver for 5 hours at temperatures higher than 50 degrees F. At lower temperatures battery life is shortened.

-If you plan on running the receiver for longer than 4-hours, it is suggested that you use the supplied Battery Clip Cable to connect the auxiliary power connector to an external 12 volt battery.
-Consider fully charging the batteries using the supplied charger before first use.
+If you plan on running the receiver for longer than 4-hours, it is suggested that you use the supplied Battery Clip Cable to connect the auxiliary power connector to an external 12-volt battery.